saezlab/ShinyFUNKI/tut1_dorothea.md

 This tutorial is designed to guide users through the use of DoRothEA in FUNKI.

-The first step is to upload your data, either a contrast experiment or multiple conditons.
+The first step is to upload your data, either the output of differential gene expression analysis or multiple conditions.
-See [transcriptutorial](https://github.com/saezlab/transcriptutorial) for more info on how to obtain normalized counts of differential analysis top table output (e.i. _limma_).
+See [transcriptutorial](https://github.com/saezlab/transcriptutorial) for more information on how to run a differential gene expression analysis using the _limma package_.

 ![](scs/01_upload_expression.001.png)

 Once the RNA data has been properly uploaded, the table is displayed on the right.
+The table content is downloadble in _csv_ or _excel_ format.
+This maybe of particular interest for the user to prepare the input dataset.

 ![](scs/02_display_table.002.png)

-When it is a multiple conditions file, the ID column should include the gene ids for each of the samples (rest of the columns).
-If the file is a contrast experiment, it would contain at least the ID column and a column named "t" (for t-value), as a csv file.
+Either for hte multiple condition file, or for the differential gene expression, an _ID_ column must be provided.
+This holds the information about the gene identifier.
+For the multiple condition file, the rest of the columns will be treated as different conditions. and for the differential expression file, at least a column named _statistic_ must be provided.
+This statistic column could be t-values, logFc, z-scores or even p-values.

 Remember to indicate the **type of analysis**.

 ![](scs/03_gene_id.002.png)